-- any 300-level or above THE courses not used as minor requirements
+- any THE course at the 300 level or above

 - ENG 303 Global Shakespeare

 - ENG 378 Literature as Film

 - ENG 416 Modern Drama and Beyond

 - any approved 300-level or above MUS courses.
 Consult the online course catalog or the online class schedule accessible via the AUS student information system to verify course classifications.